gunjandatta/sprest/README.md

 ## Benefits:
 * Generates the REST api url and formats it for app webs automatically.
-* Chain property methods for fewer requests to the server.
+* Chain property and methods for fewer requests to the server.
 * Global flag for defaulting the execution against the host web, for easier development in an app web.
 * PowerShell-Like experience in the browser console.
 (Synchronous Requests)
 * Written in TypeScript with definition file for intellisense.